 Your risk level will always be given more weight than the amount of income you have.

-After all, a guarantor is considered security because someone else is willing to take on the responsibility of making the payments if you don’t.
+A guarantor is considered security because someone else is willing to take on the responsibility of making the payments if you don’t.

-The realistic answer is yes you can but it’s not advisable.
+The realistic answer is yes you can, but it’s not advisable.
 You’d be putting someone’s else’s home up as collateral and therefore at risk should you default on your home loan repayments.

-A more attractable option is to consider using other assets.
+A more attractive option is to consider using other assets.
 It could be that you have a vehicle that could be sold and you can downgrade to release some capital to raise your deposit amount.
 Or you could have other assets such as investments, savings, perhaps securities like home equity in another property you lease as a landlord.

 Because of the housing price fluctuation, as well as your current position of having adverse credit, it’s unlikely worth you tying into a five-year deal.
 You only need long enough of a mortgage deal for you to do some repair work to your credit files.
 Two years should be sufficient.
-By the end of the two-year deal, provided you’ve taken steps to boost your credit score, there’s no reason you can’t be eligible for a better remortgage deal.
+By the end of the two-year agreement, provided you’ve taken steps to boost your credit score, there’s no reason you can’t be eligible for a better remortgage offer.

 This is something that requires a long-term approach.
 You need to start right away though.
-No more missed payments on any of your accounts, because they will be entered onto your credit files with Experian, Equifax and Call Credit.
+No more missed payments on any of your accounts, because they will be entered into your credit files with Experian, Equifax and Call Credit.
 Keep up your repayments on all accounts, including your utility bills, any mobile contracts, subscription services (inc. TV).

-As soon as you find yourself beginning to struggle financially, assess your personal financial situation and get rid of any paid subscriptions that you do not need.
+As soon as you find yourself beginning to struggle financially, assess your financial situation and get rid of any paid subscriptions that you do not need.
 Like your subscription TV, or a premium phone contract that can be switched to PAYG.

-There are some services that when you apply for them, they will credit score you.
+There are some services that when you apply for them, will credit score you.
 Utility companies do this if you’re asking for a credit meter to be installed to replace a PAYG meter, and so too will the majority of companies offering any type of contract.

 A good first step is to get yourself onto the credit radar.
 One of the fastest ways of doing that is with a prepaid credit card.
 There’s no credit check required as there is with mainstream cards.
 So, if you’re lacking credit history details, don’t go to mass market lenders if you know you’ve little or no credit history for them to check.
 One option open to you is to use a prepaid card with the Credit-Builder Add-On.
-It won’t fix bad credit but it’ll build you positive credit history by reporting your account is held in good standing.
+It won’t fix bad credit but it’ll build your positive credit history by reporting your account is held in good standing.
 Provided you keep in good standing anyway.

 Fixing your credit rating is all about getting credit approved and then maintaining your accounts without ever defaulting.
 Getting credit approved is all about approaching lenders with as low a risk potential as possible.
 A mobile phone contract of £10 to £15 per month over a 12-month term is more likely to be approved than applying for a car on hire purchase.
-The more accounts held in good standing and more recently than previous files reported for defaults, will improve how your file looks to potential lenders.
+The more accounts held in good standing and more recently than previous files reported for defaults will improve how your file looks to potential lenders.
 The idea is to make you look like a responsible borrower and good at money management.